nstack-io/docs/Guides/Responses.md

 ## Overview
 ### System overview

-The purpuse of the Responses feature in NStack is to enable you, as a client, to be able to control certain information shown in the app.
+The purpose of the Responses feature in NStack is to enable you, as a client, to be able to control certain information shown in the app.
 As the Responses feature is very versatile the usage of it depends on what it is used for in the app.
-The system is hosted on Nodes servers, and you gain access to the system by having a Nodes employee inviting you via email
+The system is hosted on Nodes servers, and you gain access to the system by having a Nodes employee inviting you via email.
+See the [Getting started](Getting_started.md) guide for more info on accessing NStack.

 ### Guide overview

-The purpose of this guide is to present the Responses feature of NStack and one of it's possible usages.
-The guide does no cover any other aspects of NStack, for information on other features refer to the [feature overview](Features.md) or the other [guides](Guides.md).
+The purpose of this guide is to present the Responses feature of NStack and one of it's possible use cases.
+The guide does not cover any other aspects of NStack, for information on other features or more use cases for responses, refer to the [feature overview](../Features.md) or the other [guides](../Guides.md).

 ## Accessing the Responses system